nathan-walker/giles/README.md

-A request library that check for robots.txt and has a blacklist feature.
+A request library that checks for robots.txt and has a blacklist feature.

 Very much in alpha.
 Use at own risk.